NorthEast Plastic Surgery logo

 Why Consider a Brachioplasty?

-Brachioplasty surgery aims to address upper arm skin excess by excision of skin and fatty tissue.
+Brachioplasty surgery aims to remove upper arm skin and fatty tissue.

-The excess skin may have resulted from weight loss following bariatric surgery, diet and exercise or following pregnancy and can cause skin irritation, infections and issues with hygiene.
+The skin and fat may have resulted from weight loss following bariatric surgery, diet and exercise or following pregnancy and can cause skin irritation, infections and issues with hygiene.
 Surgery can be corrective.

 Brachioplasty Surgery Consultation

 Brachioplasty is significant surgery.
 Patients need to be fully aware of the adjustment in appearance they will experience, as well as the post-operative process and surgical risks involved.
-Patients will need to allow one hour for their initial consultation.
+Patients will need to allow one hour for their initial consultation process.

 Aims